 This little guitar by the much lesser known brand really hits the ground running and proves to be a credible threat to the likes of the Baby Taylor and Mini Martin.
 Again, Faith guitars like any brand have their own unique sound, while the characteristics are similar, all of these models do vary in their sound and will take different players fancies.
-The Faith Nomad Mini-Saturn is an excellent alternative which is designed to actually age well!
+The Faith Nomad Mini-Neptune is an excellent alternative which is designed to actually age well!
 The mark of a great luthier.

 - This guitar plays really well, has a proper 2-way truss rod for neck adjustments and overall feels very comfortable